American imperialism: Europe

-Prior to his death in 1945, President Roosevelt was planning to withdraw all US forces from Europe as soon as possible.
+Prior to his death in 1945, President Roosevelt was planning to withdraw all US forces from Europe.
 Soviet actions in Poland and Czechoslovakia led his successor Harry Truman to reconsider.
-Heavily influenced by George Kennan, Washington policymakers believed that the Soviet Union was an expansionary dictatorship that threatened American interests.
-In their theory, Moscow's weakness was that it had to keep expanding to survive; and that, by containing or stopping its growth, stability could be achieved in Europe.
+Heavily influenced by George Kennan, Washington policymakers decided that the Soviet Union was an expansionary dictatorship that threatened the free world.
+In their view, Moscow's weakness was that it had to keep expanding to survive; and that, by containing or stopping its growth, European stability could be achieved.
 The result was the Truman Doctrine (1947).
-Initially regarding only Greece and Turkey, the NSC-68 (1951) extended the Truman Doctrine to the whole non-Communist world.
-The United States could no longer distinguish between national and global security.
-Hence, the Truman Doctrine was described as "globalizing" the Monroe Doctrine.
+Initially regarding only Greece and Turkey, NSC-68 (1951) extended it to the entire non-Communist world.
+Thus, the Truman Doctrine was described as globalizing the Monroe Doctrine.

-A second equally important consideration was the need to restore the world economy, which required the rebuilding and reorganizing of Europe for growth.
-This matter, more than the Soviet threat, was the main impetus behind the Marshall Plan of 1948.
+A second consideration was the need to restore the world economy, which required rebuilding Europe and Japan.
+This was the main rationale for the 1948 Marshall Plan.

-A third factor was the realization, especially by Britain and the three Benelux nations, that American military involvement was needed.
-Geir Lundestad has commented on the importance of "the eagerness with which America's friendship was sought and its leadership welcomed....
-In Western Europe, America built an empire 'by invitation'" According to Lundestad, the US interfered in Italian and French politics in order to purge elected communist officials who might oppose such invitations.
+Europe's requirements for the next three or four years of foreign food and other essential products... are so much greater than her present ability to pay that she must have substantial additional help or face economic, social, and political deterioration of a very grave character.